 As I was preparing for my train travel to Turkey, I was looking for things to do in Vienna, the capital of Austria.
 It was one of my stops and I searched on the website of the Vienna Tourist office.
 A promo for the Vienna Opera House caught my eye and I decided to explore more.
 What comes next is my #travelfail of how I bought cheap Vienna Opera tickets and didn’t see a single thing!
 Sounds hilarious doesn’t it?
-Read on and learn the right way to get Vienna Opera house tickets.
+Read on and learn the right way to get cheap opera tickets in Vienna.

 More #travelfails: Mistakes to avoid hiking Montserrat mountains.

 Cheap Vienna Opera tickets

 Researching online, I found out what an amazing experience the opera house of Vienna must be.
 The grand building, designed to house the best operas and welcome the richest people of that time.
 Red plush seating, gold ornaments and a staggering stage to house the best performances.
 If you’d ever want to go to the opera, it had to be in Vienna.
 But what are the costs to see the opera in Vienna?
 Are there cheap Vienna opera tickets available ?
 I wanted to find out!

 See the opera outdoors in Vienna

 The main thing that caught my attention and actually gave me the idea of going to the Vienna opera house, was the promotion of the outdoor seating area.
 In summer times, chairs are available outside the opera building where the opera is broadcasted on a wide screen.
 If the weather is nice and you show up early, you’ll be able to see the opera without paying a single cent!
 Some things do come for free.